 Address: 66 Lê Lợi, Phú Hội, Thành phố Huế, Thừa Thiên Huế, Vietnam

 A well-priced centrally located in Hue with breakfast included, good wifi and a swimming pool.
 The staff were excellent, caring and were like family to us.
-Rooms are large and clean.
+The rooms are large and clean.
 The location is perfect for the Weekend Walking Street just a minute’s walk away.

 Read what travellers have said about the Hue Garden Villa Hotel here.